Providence Steam Roller: Decline

 Despite their 1928 championship, the team experienced troubles in 1929.
 On January 4, 1929, Sonnenberg defeated Strangler Lewis in two straight falls to capture the world heavyweight championship in professional wrestling.
 This caused Sonnenberg to stay out of football, as he could make better money defending his title.
 Meanwhile, Oden quit pro football to take a job with an insurance company in Boston, and Smith decided to return to his native Missouri and coach football.
 Conzelman also didn't fully recover from a knee injury sustained in 1928.
 Rehnquist missed the first half of the season due to illness, and Wildcat Wilson became complacent and turned into an ordinary back.
 The 1929 Steam Roller team struggled to a 4–6–2 record, resulting in a 7th place league finish.
-This caused the fans, who attended each game during the championship season, to stay home.
-The team posted a 6–4–1 record in 1930 and a 4–4–3 record in 1931.
+The team then posted a 6–4–1 record in 1930 and a 4–4–3 record in 1931.

-The lack of interest, coupled with the Great Depression in 1930, caused Dooley, Coppen and Laudati to suspend operations after the 1931 season.
+The lack of interest, too many road games where the home team retained most of the income and the Great Depression in 1930, caused Dooley, Coppen and Laudati to suspend operations after the 1931 season.
 The three owners then gave up and turned the franchise back over to the NFL in 1933.

 Name origin

-During halftime against a game between the Steam Roller and the Providence Pros, Charles Coppen, who was getting a hot dog, heard a remark that the opposing team was "getting steam-rolled".
-Coppen loved the remark so much he named his team the Steam Roller.
+During halftime of a game against Orient Heights, a team from East Boston and his Providence Professionals, Charles Coppen, who was getting a hot dog, heard a remark that the opposing team was "getting steam-rolled".
+Coppen loved the remark so much he changed the name of the team.
+Immediately after the 58-0 drubbing, the name Providence Steam Roller appeared in the pages of the Providence Journal.